 - Law enforcement encourages victims to share their ordeals with others to prevent other potential victims from falling for a romance scam.

 - Sometimes, cybercriminals may request bank account details from their victims, with the stated intent to deposit money.
 If they manage to get the information, they use the bank account for other cyber theft and fraud schemes.

-What Can You Do to Avoid Romance Scams?
+What Can You Do to Avoid Romance and Dating Scams?